 A SOA system may connect to the NPAC SMS with multiple SOA channels (i.e., associations) for different functions (different bit masks), specifically request/response data versus notification data.
 The NPAC SMS will distribute transactions across these SOA associations based on functionality (different bit masks).
 This allows for additional throughput for the SOA as a result of two associations.

 GDMO Definitions

 6

-The latest version of the GDMO interface definitions (lnp.mo_v_3_3_4_2009_12_08.txt) is available on the NPAC website (www.npac.com, under the documents section).
+The latest version of the GDMO interface definitions is available on the NPAC website (www.npac.com, under the documents section).

 General ASN.1 Definitions

 7